 The basic pivot table

 To get started grouping the data by age, first create your pivot table normally.
 Next, add the field Age as a Row Label, and the field Vote as a Column Label.
 Finally, add Name as a Value.
 In the example below, we also renamed Grand Total to Total.
 At this point, our pivot table looks like this:

 Although this pivot table is interesting, it’s not very useful, since the automatic grouping by actual age is too granular.
 We don't care that five 20-year-olds voted for Option B – we want to see voting results by age ranges, like 20-29, 30-39, etc. This is easily done using the grouping feature built in to pivot tables.
 To group results by age, right-click any value in the Age field and choose Group from the menu.

-When the Grouping dialog box appears, set an interval that makes sense for your data.
-In this case, I'll group by 10 years.
+When the Grouping dialog box appears, enter any interval that makes sense in the “By:” input area.
+For this example, we’ll group by 10 years.

-When you click OK, you'll see your data neatly grouped by age range.
+When you click OK, you’ll see your data neatly grouped by age at 10 year intervals.

 You can use this same approach to group numeric data in many useful ways.
 You can group customers by total sales, group employees by their time at a company, group weather data by temperature – the list is endless.

 Pivot tables are easy to create but hard to control.
 Our short video course, Core Pivot, walks you step-by-step through the most important features of Pivot Tables.